KshitizBisht/research-project/research_notes/parquet_orc.md

 - footer metadata includes version of the format, the schema, key-value paris, metadata for the columns in the file.
 - column metadata are type, path encoding, number of values.

+# WHY ORC SUPPORTS ACID TRANSACTIONS
+"Only ORC file format is supported in this first release.
+The feature has been built such that transactions can be used by any storage format that can determine how updates or deletes apply to base records (basically, that has an explicit or implicit row id), but so far the integration work has only been done for ORC."

+either take hive and try to integrate parquet with it Or take hbase and try to integrate orc with it